cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   sourceChannel: string,
   icaOwnerAddress: string,
   hostAccountNumber: uint64, // Account number for which we are requesting the generation
   //memo: string,   // Do we want to allow memo to be used in here?
+Probably we should not

 ) returns (uint64) {